Crazy Frog: Controversies

-Ringtone advertisements

 In April 2005, UK television viewers complained about misleading advertisements produced by Jamba!, trading as Jamster and RingtoneKing.
 Viewers felt that it was not made sufficiently clear that they were subscribing to a service, rather than paying a one-time fee for their ringtone.
 The complaints were upheld.
 As the authority had already adjudicated on the matter and confirmed the matter was not within its remit, the unusual step was taken of adding a notice to the ASA's online and telephone complaints system informing viewers that Jamster!-related complaints should be directed towards the broadcaster or the regulator, Ofcom.
 In May 2005, viewers inundated the ASA with new complaints regarding the continuous airing of the latest Crazy Frog advertisements.
 The intensity of the advertising was unprecedented in British television history.
 According to The Guardian, Jamster bought 73,716 spots across all TV channels in May alone — an average of nearly 2,378 slots daily — at a cost of about £8 million, just under half of which was spent on ITV.
 87% of the population saw the Crazy Frog adverts an average of 26 times, 15% of the adverts appeared twice during the same advertising break and 66% were in consecutive ad breaks.
 An estimated 10% of the population saw the advert more than 60 times.
 This led to many members of the population finding the Crazy Frog, as its original name suggests, immensely irritating.
 On 21 September 2005, the ASA ruled that the Crazy Frog, along with other Jamba ringtone advertisements, could not be shown before 9pm.
-This adjudication was revised on 25 January 2006, maintaining the 'upheld' decision but revising the wording of one of the points.
+This adjudication was revised on 25 January 2006, maintaining the "upheld" decision but revising the wording of one of the points.

-Non-fungible token

 Following the release of "Tricky" on 10 December 2021, an official non-fungible token release was planned on "Metabeats".
 This was met with backlash on Twitter, with the account managers stating they had been receiving death threats over the matter.
-Despite the controversy, they still plan to release the NFTs.
+After the release was repeatedly postponed, all mentions of Crazy Frog were removed from the Metabeats website in late 2023, and shortly after the official Crazy Frog website removed its link to Metabeats.